Diamond: End-to-End Forward-secure and Compact Authenticated Encryption for Internet of Things: PERFORMANCE EVALUATION

 {\em 1.
 Commodity Hardware (baseline, x86\_64). } As our reference platform, we use a desktop equipped with an Intel Core i9-9900K @ 3.6~GHz and 64GB of DDR4 memory.
 We consider optimizations such as AES-NI and AVX2 instruction sets, enabling hardware-accelerated evaluation of the AES-based instantiations of both \fse~and \famac~building blocks.

 {\em 2.
-ARM Cortex A72 (edge-class, 64-bit).} To assess \graphene’s performance on low-end edge devices, we use a Raspberry Pi 4 Model B featuring a 64-bit quad-core ARM Cortex-A72 SoC @ 1.8 GHz and equipped with 2GB of SDRAM memory.
+ARM Cortex A72 (edge-class, 64-bit).} To assess \dmd’s performance on low-end edge devices, we use a Raspberry Pi 4 Model B featuring a 64-bit quad-core ARM Cortex-A72 SoC @ 1.8 GHz and equipped with 2GB of SDRAM memory.
 This platform represents a mid-tier embedded processor (e.g., found in IoT gateways), therefore allowing the scalability assessment of \graphene~in moderately constrained environments {\em without hardware-based cryptographic accelerators}.

 {\em 3.
 ARM Cortex-M4 (MCU-class, 32-bit).} For the MCU category, we use STM32F439ZI that integrates a 32-bit ARM Cortex-M4 @ 168MHz, with 2MB of flash and 256KB of SRAM.
 It features a hardware cryptographic accelerator supporting AES-{128,192,256}, SHA-256, and HMAC primitives.
-The Cortex-M4 architecture is a canonical representative of resource-constrained IoT devices.
+We enabled hardware AES acceleration in our experiments.

 {\em 4.
 AVR ATmega2560 (constrained MCU, 8-bit).} For constrained MCUs, we use an Arduino Mega~2560 board based on the 8-bit AVR ATmega2560 @ 16MHz, equipped with 256KB of flash memory and 8KB of SRAM.
 This platform represents low-end devices without hardware acceleration.
 Thus, it enables characterizing its minimal footprint and the performance of lightweight instantiations of \fse~and \famac~under high resource constraints. \textbf{Software Configuration.} Throughout the different heterogeneous platforms, we carefully select standard-compliant and most efficient libraries and open-source implementations, as follows: